yiisoft/translator-extractor/README.md

 ```

-### Specify languages for extract
+### Specify languages

-You can specify multiple languages
+You can specify multiple languages to write IDs into:

 ```shell
 php yii translator/extract --languages=en,ru
 ```

-Or in short format
+Or in short format:

 ```shell
 php yii translator/extract -Lru
 ```

 ### Specify default category

-Also you can specify default message category to use when category is not set.
+Also, you can specify default message category to use when category is not set.

 ```shell
 php yii translator/extract --category=your_category_name